BDS IN THE PEWS

 - Focuses on “Jerusalem within the context of the Israeli-Palestinian conflict” and “seeks to render Jerusalem a more equitable and sustainable city for the Israelis and Palestinians who share it.”

-- Donors include: European Union, Sweden, Norway, Church Development Service- EED (Germany), New Israel Fund, Social Justice Fund, Open Society Institute, Jewish Funders Network, and others.
+- Donors include the European Union, Sweden, Norway, Bread for the World- EED (Germany), New Israel Fund, Social Justice Fund, Open Society Institute, Jewish Funders Network, and others.

 - The European Commission provided Ir Amim with a three-year €965,040 grant (through October 2013) for a project entitled “Enhancing Palestinian Civil Society”; also received EU funding in 2009-10 (€397,839) and 2004-5 (€475,160) for projects relating to the “Final Status” of Jerusalem.